martinconnarty/Product-Knowledge-Documents/README.md

 author: Martin Connarty

+product description:
-product description: A quick description of what the product does and its purpose, and maybe a bit about how it works.
+- A quick description of what the product does and its purpose, and maybe a bit about how it works.
 I have found this can be difficult to determine sometimes and have had to trawl through websites to find this.

+version description:
-version description: Any particular details or changes that were introduced to the version
+- Any particular details or changes that were introduced to the version

+dependency hash:
-dependency hash: an MD5 hash of the various dependencies listed below, not sure how needed this is so may remove this field
+- An MD5 hash of the various dependencies listed below, not sure how needed this is so may remove this field

 dependencies:
   - A list of IDs of other products that this depends on
-  -

 known_domains:
   - Domains that this is know to communicate to, in order to confirm legitimate traffic